 Teresa's peeve when it comes to water pollution is developers who think it’s OK to dump untreated water into our lakes and streams.

 Marilyn was born and raised in Holmen and has SEVEN siblings.
 To say grocery bills were high is an understatement.
 When she was little she wanted to be a farmer, and she now grows dozens of different vegetables on a two-acre garden.
 When not in the garden, you'll find her exploring McGilvray Seven Bridges Road in Holmen.

 Marilyn's peeve when it comes to water pollution is people who think it's OK to ignore rules because they only did it one time.
 "It all adds up if everyone pollutes!"

 Nancy has owned NewGround since 1992.
 She lives in Lanesboro, Minnesota in a house she built with her husband John.
 This house actually makes more energy than it uses.
-Total hippie.
-Amy joined NewGround a couple of years ago.
-She lives in Holmen with her husband and two kids.
-Amy is not as much a hippie as Nancy, but spends a lot of time on the river.
-So much, that she organizes River Cleanup La Crosse.
-An annual event that’s pulled more than a half million pounds of trash from our local waterways.
+Amy joined NewGround a few years ago.
+She lives in Holmen with her husband and three kids.
+Her family spends a lot of time on the river.
+So much, that she organizes an annual River Cleanup event that’s pulled almost a million pounds of trash from our local waterways.

 Amy's pet peeve when it comes to water pollution, is people's lack of compassion.
 "The little things go a long way, yet people still chose not to put the effort in."

 Nancy's pet peeve when it comes to water pollution is having to swim in rivers that are polluted and filled with silt.